-Sustainable Development and environmental integrity
+Sustainable Development and Environmental Integrity

-- 75. By prioritizing sustainable development and environmental integrity, Nigeria aims to establish a carbon market activation policy that not only contributes to climate mitigation but also brings significant benefits to its economy and society.
-Therefore, all carbon market activities developed in Nigeria must contribute to the sustainable development objectives of the country. - 76.
+- 76. By prioritizing sustainable development, social justice and environmental integrity, Nigeria aims to establish a carbon market activation policy that not only contributes to climate mitigation but also brings significant benefits to its economy and society.
+Therefore, all carbon market activities developed in Nigeria must contribute to the sustainable development objectives of the country. - 77.
 To ensure that carbon market activities contribute to sustainable development in the country, an SDG assessment will have to be conducted and attached as a key supporting document to the MADD or PDD.
 Where an SDG assessment is mandatory for activities under an international carbon crediting program or Article 6.4 mechanism, the applicant/activity developer will not be required to conduct another assessment but will submit the results of the mandatory assessment.
 Where there is no mandatory SDG assessment applicable to a mitigation activity, the activity developer will propose a way of assessing and monitoring SD for the country's confirmation.
+Activity developers are encouraged to use tools and assessments already existing under ICP or Article 6.4 mechanism or any other credible sources. - 78.
+Nigeria also mandates that the projects follow robust monitoring and verification processes and strictly adhere to published methodologies. - MAPs must establish clear criteria for determining the additionality and permanence of emissions reductions.
+This will help prevent double-counting and ensure that the benefits of carbon market projects are long-lasting - MAPs must contract only accredited entities for validation and verification purposes. - MAPs must participate in global stakeholder consultations under the UNFCCC and VCM mechanisms. - MAPs must adhere to ICVCM's Core Carbon Principles (CCP) and any other standard recognized by the international carbon market community15.